 - a.
-The character, experience and ability of the leader Cultural norms the person and/or the staff may be used to an authoritarian culture A high degree of importance and urgency of the decision / task Inability of (unskilled) subordinates to do their work without such a leadership style - b.
+The character, experience and ability of the leader - Cultural norms the person and/or the staff may be used to an authoritarian culture - A high degree of importance and urgency of the decision / task - Inability of (unskilled) subordinates to do their work without such a leadership style. - b.
 'Over-managed' suggests that the roles of managers and leaders are not clearly distinguished and that staff are unable to take on any initiative to do their jobs, i.e. employees might not be given opportunities to excel.
-'Under-led' suggests that leadership is needed and the staff lack direction and/ or sense of purpose. - c.
-Establishing a clear vision that provides all employees with direction of where the organization is heading towards

-Clarifying the meaning of the vision through effective communication d.
-Not necessarily - especially if the leader is seeking advice/feedback from trusted and highly competent senior staff.
+'Underled' suggests that leadership is needed and the staff lack direction and/or sense of purpose. - Establishing a clear vision that provides all employees with direction of where the organization is heading towards - Clarifying the meaning of the vision through effective communication - Building trust with the workforce in order to motivate people towards achieving the organization's objectives - Being flexible in their management and leadership in order to adapt to the changing business environment. - d.
+Not necessarily especially if the leader is seeking advice/feedback from trusted and highly competent senior staff.
 Consultation with employees or key personnel might also be a form of motivation for the staff who feel that they have some input in the strategic direction of the organization.
 Shared leadership in large organizations can be important due to the scale of their operations and the level of risks involved in decision-making.